 So why is health literacy important for healthcare marketers?

-Health literacy produces healthy people and healthy communities, but it also makes it easier for healthcare professionals work with patients.
+Health literacy produces healthy people and healthy communities, but it also makes it easier for healthcare professionals to work with patients.
 Limited health literacy creates a hurdle in communication between healthcare professionals and their audience.

 You want to educate patients, but this can be difficult if your patients can’t understand or access your healthcare content.
 The health information you provide must be informative and accurate, but it must also be understandable.